BitcoinZ Price Reaches $0.0006 on Exchanges (BTCZ)

-BitcoinZ (CURRENCY:BTCZ) traded 15.6% higher against the U.S. dollar during the twenty-four hour period ending at 21:00 PM E.T. on January 20th.
-In the last week, BitcoinZ has traded 77.7% higher against the U.S. dollar.
-BitcoinZ has a market capitalization of $6.87 million and $466,453.00 worth of BitcoinZ was traded on exchanges in the last day.
-One BitcoinZ coin can now be purchased for about $0.0006 or 0.00000002 BTC on popular exchanges.
+BitcoinZ (CURRENCY:BTCZ) traded 11.8% lower against the dollar during the one day period ending at 19:00 PM E.T. on January 21st.
+During the last seven days, BitcoinZ has traded 57.7% higher against the dollar.
+BitcoinZ has a market capitalization of $6.24 million and $181,839.00 worth of BitcoinZ was traded on exchanges in the last day.
+One BitcoinZ coin can currently be purchased for about $0.0006 or 0.00000002 BTC on cryptocurrency exchanges.

 - Bitcoin Interest (BCI) traded flat against the dollar and now trades at $0.0064 or 0.00000011 BTC.